 Thing is, if we want to stabilise our climate and our future, we have to act now.
 The UN has warned that we only have 12 years to limit the catastrophic effects of climate change.
 And scientists warned in 2014 that we only have 100 harvests left.

 Decimated coral reefs, extreme weather events, and massive food shortages could become the norm… possibly within the next 12 years.mindbodygreen

 Within a century, our planet could transition into an ‘uncontrollable and dangerous’ state

-I guess what’s motivating me is the hope that one day, I’ll have children.
-If I do, I don’t want them to inherit barren soils, poisoned seas, food and water shortages, and wars over countries in climates that remain hospitable.
+I guess what’s motivating me is that if I have children, I don’t want them to inherit barren soils, poisoned seas, food and water shortages, and more war over land and resources.

 It was a shock to discover that we have less than twenty years to turn the tide on skyrocketing temperatures and rising sea levels that would almost certainly lead to even more social upheaval than the world is currently experiencing.

 I’m picturing a world in which my children have to fight for water, food, and space amid mass migration as parts of the planet become uninhabitable, and I’m wondering if it’s time to forget my dream of starting a family.